-"The Lectionary" is the subject for Kids Corner

-in October.
-Kids Corner is located in the congregation

-section of the website.
+"The Lectionary" is the subject for Kids Corner in October.
+Kids Corner is located in the congregation section of the website.

-Announcements and Assignments

-If anyone has information that they would to see in the weekly bulletin or someone who would like to be put on the prayer list, please e-mail by Wednesday of that week to the following address: mgrover1424@gmail.com.
+If anyone has information for the weekly bulletin or has

+some-one to add to the prayer list, please email by Wednesday of that week:

+mgrover1424@gmail.com

 I will do my best to get the information in.
-Thank You,

-Barb Grover
+Thank you, Barb Grover